esuriddick/Programming/Python/Krita/DDS_File_Exporter/README.md

 ## Change log
 _[TBD] Version 1.1_
 - Cleaned up the code further (removed modules that were not in use, and leftovers in the error message boxes).
+- Added the option in _settings.ini_ to determine whether to preserve or ignore the alpha channel.

 _[2023-09-04] Version 1.0_
 - Initial version released.